dm807cam/Practice/README.md

 I have designed this theme with as little resources as possible to make it load faster but without compromising on user experience.

 ##Improvements
-I will continue working on <b>Practice</b> to increase performance and keep it up to date with newer Ghost versions.
+~~I will continue working on to increase performance and keep it up to date with newer Ghost versions.
-If you feel like you want to contribute feel free to drop me a message.
+If you feel like you want to contribute feel free to drop me a message.~~

+I am writing my Master thesis at the moment and am thus quit limited in time - I would love to see this theme get the attention it deserves!
+Please anybody who is interested feel free to improve and send pull requests!

 ##Release notice
 <code>